bids-standard/bids-specification/src/99-appendices/03-hed.md

        }
        "HED": {
            "Fixation": "Event/Category/Experimental stimulus, Event/Label/CrossFix,
 		       Event/Description/A cross appears at screen center to serve as a fixation point, Sensory presentation/Visual, Item/Object/2D Shape/Cross,
 		       Attribute/Visual/Fixation point, Attribute/Visual/Rendering type/Screen,
 		       Attribute/Location/Screen/Center",
            "Target":   "Event/Label/TargetImage, Event/Category/Experimental stimulus,
 		       Event/Description/A white airplane as the RSVP target superimposed on a satellite image is displayed.,
-					    (Item/Object/Vehicle/Aircraft/Airplane, Participant/Effect/Cognitive/Target,
+		       Item/Object/Vehicle/Aircraft/Airplane, Participant/Effect/Cognitive/Target,
 		       Sensory presentation/Visual/Rendering type/Screen/2D),
 		       (Item/Natural scene/Arial/Satellite,
 		       Sensory presentation/Visual/Rendering type/Screen/2D)",
            "Button":    "Event/Category/Participant response, Event/Label/PressButton,
 		       Event/Description/The participant presses the button as soon as the target is visible,
 		       Action/Button press"
         }
     }
 }
 ```

-The tags in the `HED` column are often specific to the event instances, while
-the common properties associated with categories such as `mycodes` are
-encapsulated in the \_events.json dictionary.
-Downstream tools should not
-distinguish between tags specified using the different mechanisms.
+Downstream tools should not distinguish between tags specified using the explicit HED column and
+the categorical specifications, but should form the union before analysis.
 Further,
-the normal BIDS inheritance principle applies, so these data dictionaries can
+the normal BIDS inheritance principle applies, so the data dictionaries can
 appear higher in the BIDS hierarchy.

 The HED vocabulary is specified by a HED schema, which delineates the allowed
 HED path strings.
 By default, BIDS uses the latest HED schema available in the